cosmosking2050/API/1.3/CONTENTS/APPENDIX/APPENDIX_C.md

 - *id* - The sending id in our history.
 - *to* - Receiver's phone number.
 - *carrier* - Receiver's carrier.
-- *from* - The shortcode message that was sent from.
+- *from* - The shortcode message that was sent fromerro.
 - *body* - Text sent to the number.